wayne-xyz/DPportal/README.md

 ## Update Log
+- 2024/10/15
+    - add new target index csv file( target rule: AREA_HA > 0.1 and 133 ), based on target index to perform the download task

 - 2024/10/14
     - New page for the static data
     - Daily update of the static data using the app engine cron job with google cloud scheduler